N3PDF/vegasflow/doc/source/how_to.rst

 Where the log level can be any level defined in the ``log_dict`` dictionary.

-Since ``VegasFlow`` is meant. to be interfaced with non-python code it is also possible to control the behaviour through the environment variable ``VEGASFLOW_LOG_LEVEL``, in that case any of the keys in ``log_dict`` can be used.
+Since ``VegasFlow`` is meant to be interfaced with non-python code it is also possible to control the behaviour through the environment variable ``VEGASFLOW_LOG_LEVEL``, in that case any of the keys in ``log_dict`` can be used.
 For instance:

 .. code-block:: bash